Testing isomorphism between tuples of subspaces: Introduction

 Our problem can be viewed as an instance of a more general, fundamental problem:

 \begin{problem}[Common orbit] Given a $G$-set $X$ and two points $x,y\in X$, determine whether there exists $g\in G$ such that $g\cdot x=y$. \end{problem}

 One attractive approach to solving the common orbit problem is to construct an \textbf{invariant}, that is, a function $f\colon X\to S$ for some set $S$ such that $f(x)=f(y)$ only if there exists $g\in G$ such that $g\cdot x=y$.
 In particular, $f(x)$ is determined by the orbit $G\cdot x$.
-If $f$ always returns different values for different orbits, then we say $f$ is an \textbf{injective invariant}.
-Observe that an injective invariant provides a complete solution to common orbit, since one may simply compare $f(x)$ with $f(y)$.
+If $f$ always returns different values for different orbits, then we say $f$ is a \textbf{\ejk{complete} invariant}.
+Observe that a \emph{complete} invariant provides a complete solution to common orbit \ejk{(hence the name)}, since one may simply compare $f(x)$ with $f(y)$.